gabrypol/Book-Tracker-App/readme.md

-# JavaScript ES5 vs ES6:
+# JavaScript ES5 and ES6:
 I initially made this project using JavaScript ES5 syntax.
-Then I converted it into a ES6 version using 'class' and 'arrow functions' (Both versions are on the repository).
+Then I converted it into a ES6 version using 'class' and 'arrow functions' (Both versions ES5 and ES6 are on the repository).

 Afterwards, I added the local storage to the ES6 version, so that the list of books is persistant even after closing or refreshing the browser.